k4u5h4L/ThinkLang/README.md

 Ever bored of your source code being deterministic?
 Want to spice things up for your production builds so that you're always on your toes?
 Now you can do that and more, as you leave the execution of your code to an AI, which will shameless write code in places you have asked it to, only for it to _sometimes_ fail.

-If you're lazy to code a chunk of code, just use the inbuilt keyword `think` and a prompt right in your code, so that the AI picks up and executes what it thinks is right.
+If you're too lazy to type a chunk of code, just use the inbuilt keyword `think` and a prompt right in your code, so that the AI picks up and executes what it thinks is right.

 ## I'm impressed, how do I get started?